Paper Airplane (The Office): Synopsis

 A paper airplane contest is being hosted at Dunder Mifflin by a new paper supplier.
 All of the office workers compete against each other for a $2,000 prize.
-Erin Hannon (Ellie Kemper) in particular is fiercely competitive, and even as she realizes that she is showing an ugly side of herself to her boyfriend Pete Miller (Jake Lacy), she cannot hold back from smashing a box of packing peanuts when she loses in the semi-finals.
-After several intense rounds, it comes down to Dwight Schrute (Rainn Wilson) and Angela Lipton (Angela Kinsey).
-Dwight, who is dating Esther (Nora Kirkpatrick), tries to throw the contest.
+Erin Hannon in particular is fiercely competitive, and even as she realizes that she is showing an ugly side of herself to her boyfriend Pete Miller, she cannot hold back from smashing a box of packing peanuts when she loses in the semi-finals.
+After several intense rounds, it comes down to Dwight Schrute and Angela Lipton.
+Dwight, who is dating Esther, tries to throw the contest.
 Angela is flattered by the gesture.
 However, when Esther expresses her condolences to Angela about her financial situation since her husband separated from her, she realizes that Dwight is letting her win out of pity, not love.
 Angered, she rebuffs Dwight's pity and lets him win the contest.

-Andy Bernard (Ed Helms) prepares for an acting job in a laboratory safety video that was arranged by his talent agent, Carla Fern (Roseanne Barr).
+Andy Bernard prepares for an acting job in a laboratory safety video that was arranged by his talent agent, Carla Fern.
 The directors continuously have to talk him out of overacting, and he backs down from shooting a scene using an eye wash, since he has an aversion towards anything being shot into his eye.
 However, Carla threatens to have him blacklisted if he does not go through with the scene.
-Darryl Philbin (Craig Robinson), who came along as friendly support, gives Andy the confidence to shoot the scene, and in the end Andy even insists on doing two takes, impressing Carla.
+Darryl Philbin, who came along as friendly support, gives Andy the confidence to shoot the scene, and in the end Andy even insists on doing two takes, impressing Carla.

-In couples' counseling, Jim (John Krasinski) and Pam Halpert (Jenna Fischer) have been told to express appreciation for the things their spouse does for them, be frank about things that make them unhappy, and refer to anything they do not want to do but must as “an opportunity”.
+In couples' counseling, Jim and Pam Halpert have been told to express appreciation for the things their spouse does for them, be frank about things that make them unhappy, and refer to anything they do not want to do but must as “an opportunity”.
 Their exercising of these three habits is stiff and formal to begin with, and becomes increasingly snarky as the day goes on.
 Despite this, as Jim leaves the office to return to his business, he confesses to Pam that he thinks the three habits are helping and that they should keep them up.
 After he leaves, Pam runs after him to give him an umbrella.
 Jim takes the umbrella, and then embraces his wife, who finds that she lacks the emotional conviction to hug him back.
 It then flashbacks to their wedding with their co-workers present, she remembers that by marrying Jim she promised to love him in spite of any hardships, and she lovingly embraces him and kisses him.